critmcdonald/javascript-charts/03_javascript.md

     <div id="chart_div"></div>
 ```

+Javasript can find an element on page through the Document Object Model, or DOM, which is really just a map of all the elements on the page.
+Developers help this by identifying HTML elements on a page through the use of an `id` or `class`.

-We've added a "division" and identified it with an `id` of "chart_div".
+We just did that by identifying our `div` with an `id` of "chart_div".
 The id allows our JavaScript to find just that place on the page, and then put our chart inside it.

 If you saved your page and refreshed now, there wouldn't be any visible changes because we haven't put anything inside the `div` yet.
+We'll get there, I promise.

-### Load the libraries
+### Loading the charting libraries

 (This part is explained further in [Basic Libary Loading](https://developers.google.com/chart/interactive/docs/basic_load_libs))

-* To make our charts work, we have to add the Google Charts libraries to the `<head>` tag of our web page.
-Add this below the `<style>`s section you added earlier.
-(This could also go toward the bottom just before the closing `</body>` tag.)
+To make our charts work, we will add the Google Charts libraries to the `<head>` tag of our web page.
+Add this after the close `</style>` tag you added earlier.

 <!-- put this after the head after all the styles -->
 ```javascript